Ghazvinie/payment-integration/README.md

 ## An app that allows a user to purchase items and pay with either PayPal or Stripe

 This app solely focuses on the payment process.
-With the user being able to add items to a basket and then decide a payment method.
+The user is able to add items to a basket and then decide a payment method.
-- The user can add items to a basket and select a delivery type
+- The user adds items to a basket and selects a delivery type
 - The basket displays the quantities, sub-total and total
 - The user can then checkout and choose between paying with PayPal or Stripe
 - Using PayPal the user is redirected to login to their account and pay with a chosen method